-3GPP, also known as the 3rd Generation Partnership Project, is a group of telecommunications organizations that was formed to design the standards for a global 3G wireless communications network.
-It was started by AT&T and Nortel Networks in the late 1990s, when both companies were developing wireless networks for transmitting (IP) traffic.
+Short for the 3rd Generation Partnership Project, 3GPP is a group of telecommunications organizations that was formed to design the standards for a global 3G wireless communications network.
+It was started by AT&T and Nortel Networks in the late 1990s, when both companies were developing wireless networks for transmitting IP (Internet Protocol) traffic.

 Tip: See our 3GP page for information on file extensions with a .3gp or .3g2.